 Published: 09/09/2020, edited: 06/07/2023

-Because wildfires and smoke travel swiftly, even those living hundreds of miles from high-risk zones should prepare.
-Here are a few things you can do to protect your family (four-legged members included) from wildfire smoke and poor air quality.
+Because wildfires and smoke travel swiftly, even those living hundreds of miles from active wildfires should prepare.
+Here are a few things you can do to keep your family (and your dog!) safe from wildfire smoke and poor air quality.

 If you live in an area affected by wildfire smoke, only venture outside when absolutely necessary.
 Avoid smoking, vacuuming, burning candles, or other activities that may stir up harmful particles.